Towards a health data commons in LMICs

 Shifting the paradigm for creating a health data commons

 Over the last few years, the importance of interoperability of systems and reuse of data has become evident.
 One of the key challenges in establishing interoperability is the dilemma associated with economies of scope: start small, and run the risk of not achieving common standards.
-Start large, and get bogged down in talking rather than buiding a new standard infrastructure.
+Start large, and get bogged down in talking rather than building a new standard infrastructure.
 Many actors in the healthcare domain believe that interoperability can only be achieved through top-down, centrally led design and implementation.
-At the same time, it is notoriously difficult to run such large scale programms effectively and efficiently.
-We believe this paradox is surmountable.
-Modern digital technologies and solution patterns for achieving interoperability are extensible and modular by design, and can be succesfully implemented in a decentralised, federated fashion.
+At the same time, it is notoriously difficult to run such large scale programs effectively and efficiently.
+We believe this paradox is actually surmountable.
+Modern digital technologies and solution patterns for achieving interoperability are extensible and modular by design, and can be successfully implemented in a decentralized, federated fashion.

 The hourglass model

 To illustrate this point, consider how the internet came to be since its inception.
 Beck (2019) argued that the success and ubiquitousness of the internet stems from its foundation on minimal, extensible standards.
-This so-called ‘hourglass model’ of the internet is shown in figure The hourglass model of the internet.
+This so-called ‘hourglass model’ of the internet is shown in figure 2.

 Figure 2: The hourglass model of the internet